 This website and its operator, Banana Republicards, LLC, are not affiliated in any way with the retail brand Banana Republic, or its parent company, Gap Inc.

-Four indictments and 91 charges ago, our nation’s leaders failed to hold President Trump accountable for his attempt to blackmail Ukraine by holding back pre-approved weaponry in favor of manufacturing political dirt on Joe Biden.
-It didn’t matter that the House committee provided ample evidence detailing the scheme, 52 fully-grown U.S. senators decided to close ranks and protect their party leader.
-With the ex-president back on our TVs in highlights from any of his various court proceedings, is there a better time to buy a fine deck of B.R.
-Cards?
-Our 2020 Senate Impeachment Trial Acquittal playing cards are full decks of those who chose not to play with a full deck.
+Four indictments and 91 charges ago, our nation’s leaders failed to hold President Trump accountable for his attempt to blackmail Ukraine by holding back pre-approved military defense in exchange for manufactured political dirt on Joe Biden.
+Despite ample evidence provided by the House investigation committee which detailed this quid-pro-quo scheme, 52 fully-grown U.S. senators decided to close ranks to protect their party leader.
+Now that Trump is an actual convicted felon, and blabbing and like the crazy old man he is while out on the 2024 presidential campaign trail, is there a finer living room accoutrement to complement the ensuing GOP meltdown than a fine deck of 2020 Senate Impeachment Trial Acquittal playing cards?

 Each card in the 2020 Senate Impeachment Trial Acquittal playing deck contains an original portrait meticulously drawn by our artist to accentuate the senator’s truest self; a small set of data culled from the Internet to further determine the senator’s actual worth; and words straight from the senator’s mouth to solidify these efforts.